All Categories > Qantas Money Credit Card > Extra support when you need it > Support for domestic and family violence

 What is domestic or family violence?

 Family violence refers to any behaviour that controls or dominates a family member in any way, or causes them to fear for their own, or another person's, safety or wellbeing.
 The family relationship can be between people of the same or opposite sex, a parent and a child, or siblings and other relatives.
-This coercive control or domination can be seen in behaviours including:
+Domestic and family violence can include these types of abuse.

-• Financial - Making someone ask for money or giving them an allowance.
-Taking their money or forcing them to take out loans they don’t want or don’t know about.
-Not letting them know about or have access to family income.
+This may include making someone ask for money or giving them an allowance, taking their money or forcing them to take out loans they don’t want or don’t know about, or not letting them know about or have access to family income.

-• Emotional - Making someone feel bad about themselves.
-Calling them names.
-Making them think they’re ‘crazy’ and that the abuse is ‘normal’.
-Humiliating them.
-Making them feel guilty.
+This may include making someone feel bad about themselves, calling them names, making them think they’re ‘crazy’ and that the abuse is ‘normal’, humiliating them or making them feel guilty.

-• Psychological - Behaviour by a person towards another person that torments, intimidates, harasses or is offensive to the other person (Source).
+This may include behaviour by a person towards another person that torments, intimidates, harasses or is offensive to the other person.
+It may include actions such as stalking.

-• Physical - A physical assault occurs when a person uses physical violence and causes injury to another person’s body (Source).
+Physical assault occurs when a person uses physical violence and causes injury to another person’s body.

-• Sexual - Any kind of sexual activity that someone is forced, coerced or tricked into doing when they didn’t want to (Source).
+Any kind of sexual activity that someone is forced, coerced or tricked into doing when they didn’t want to or there is no consent.

-• Spiritual - When someone uses spiritual or religious beliefs to hurt, scare or control someone.
-It can involve someone or their children being forced to participate in spiritual or religious practices or refusing to allow them to participate in their own spiritual or religious practices (Source).
+When someone uses spiritual or religious beliefs to hurt, scare or control someone.
+It can involve someone or their children being forced to participate in spiritual or religious practices or refusing to allow them to participate in their own spiritual or religious practices.

 What is financial abuse?